zmustafa/KafkaToLogAnalytics/README.md

     "LogAnalyticsSharedKey": "%% log analytics shared key, usually a base64 long string", "LogAnalyticsTableName": "%% custom table that will be created to store messages coming from kafka"

+## Optional Settings
-In order to adjust the frequency of ingestion, these two settings can be adjusted in the host.json
+In order to adjust the frequency of ingestion, these two settings can be modified in the host.json.
+More details are [here](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-kafka?tabs=in-process%2Cportal&pivots=programming-language-csharp#hostjson-settings).

       "maxBatchSize": 256,
       "SubscriberIntervalInSeconds": 30,